belzecue/godot_various/README.md

 ## RegisterGlobal - [link](https://github.com/belzecue/godot_various/tree/main/RegisterGlobal)

 Autoload singleton and custom node that registers its parent in the global reference dictionary, so that anything anywhere can grab a reference to a registered object.
-Expired/deleted references get cleaned from the dictionary safely.
+Expired/deleted references are handled safely and get cleaned from the dictionary automatically.

 ## Sexy Stupid State Machine - [link](https://github.com/belzecue/godot_various/blob/main/SSSM.gd)